Picovoice/picovoice/README.md

 For `Process` to work correctly, the provided audio must be single-channel and 16-bit linearly-encoded.

 Picovoice implements the `IDisposable` interface, so you can use Picovoice in a `using` block.
-If you don't use a `using` block, resources will be released by the garbage collector automatically or you can explicitly release the resources like so:
+If you don't use a `using` block, resources will be released by the garbage collector automatically, or you can explicitly release the resources like so:

 ```csharp
 _picovoice.Dispose();